praneeth-0501/docker_assignment/Peer_Review.md

 3. Then he installed all the requirements in the Postgres container.
 4. Then he started Postgres service.
 4. Then he deployed the airflow pod and started the airflow service.
-5. Now he created dag in an airflow container.
+5. Now he created dag in an airflow scheduler container.
 6. Triggered the dag in Webui.